andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ```
 This means the `dogs` table (assuming `self.table_name = "dogs"` here) would be a table in the separate Animals database (`my_animals_db`).

 Eventually all new DBs and infra (PgBouncer, config vars) were set up, and could be switched over to.
+In the Rails app, the new DBs were named generically as they didn't really correspond to a particular grouping of activity like a service, we just wanted a bunch of DBs with unique names.

+The names of the DBs were part of the parent model, now the parent of the original model.
+Since the original model doesn't change with this, the new DB details are nicely "hidden" (encapsulated) in the parent model.

 `disable_joins` for `has_many :through` relationships ended up covering a lot of the needed query changes to get tests passing again, however there were other issues encountered on the way.